Atharva-0710/QR-Code-Component/README.md

 ### Useful resources

-- [Example resource 1](https://developer.mozilla.org) - This helped me for understanding how border-radius property works.
+- [MDN docs](https://developer.mozilla.org) - This helped me for understanding how border-radius property works.
 I really liked there way of explaining.
-- [Example resource 2](https://www.w3schools.com) - This website has amazing article which helped me finally understand centering myy section.
+- [w3schools](https://www.w3schools.com) - This website has amazing article which helped me finally understand centering myy section.
 I'd recommend it to anyone who are beginners to front-end development.